ktsintotas/assigning-visual-words-to-places/README.md

 **Assigning Visual Words to Places for Loop Closure Detection<br/>** Konstantinos A. Tsintotas, Loukas Bampis, and Antonios Gasteratos<br/>
-In proceedings of the IEEE International Conference on Robotics and Automation (ICRA), Brisbane, QLD, Australia, Pgs.
-5979 - 5985 (May 2018)
+IEEE International Conference on Robotics and Automation (ICRA)

 If you use this code, please cite: